prashantgohel321/DevOps/100 Days of DevOps KodeKloud/Day 10 Linux Bash Scripts.md

 ### Why Did I Do This?
 (The "What & Why")
 <a name="why-did-i-do-this-the-what--why"></a>
 -   **Bash Scripting:** This is the universal language for automation on Linux.
 By writing a script, I created a repeatable, reliable process that eliminates the chance of human error that comes with typing commands manually.
--   **`zip` Command:** Archiving is a standard part of any backup process.
-It compresses many files and directories into a single, manageable file, making it much easier and faster to store and transfer.
-The `-r` (recursive) flag was essential to include all the contents of the `news` directory.
+-   **`zip` Command:** Compresses files into a single archive.
+Using `-r` ensures all contents of `/var/www/html/news` are included, making storage and transfer easier.
--   **`scp` (Secure Copy):** This command copies files between servers over a secure SSH connection.
-It's the standard tool for simple, secure file transfers.
+-   **`scp` (Secure Copy):** Copies files between servers securely over SSH.
+It’s the standard tool for simple, safe file transfers.

 ---

 ### Deep Dive: Why Password-less SSH is Non-Negotiable for Automation
 <a name="deep-dive-why-password-less-ssh-is-non-negotiable-for-automation"></a>
-This task drove home a lesson I first learned on Day 7.
-Automation, by definition, must run without human intervention.
-A script that stops and waits for a password is a broken script.
+Automation must run without human intervention — a script that stops for a password is broken.

-The Public Key Authentication I set up is the industry-standard solution.
+- **Public Key Authentication** → The industry-standard solution.

-1.  **The Trust Relationship:** By using `ssh-copy-id`, I established a one-way trust.
-I placed a "public lock" from App Server 2 onto the Backup Server.
+- **The Trust Relationship** → Using `ssh-copy-id`, I placed a “public lock” from App Server 2 onto the Backup Server.
-2.  **The Secure Handshake:** When my script runs `scp`, App Server 2 uses its "private key" to prove its identity to the Backup Server.
+- The** Secure Handshake** → When `scp` runs, App Server 2 proves its identity using its private key.
-3.  **Seamless Execution:** The Backup Server verifies this proof and allows the file transfer to happen instantly and securely, without ever needing a password.
+- **Seamless Execution** → The Backup Server verifies it and allows the file transfer instantly, no password needed.

-This is the fundamental mechanism that allows tools like Ansible, Jenkins, and custom scripts to manage entire fleets of servers automatically.
+This is how tools like Ansible, Jenkins, and scripts can manage servers automatically.

 ---

 ### Common Pitfalls
 <a name="common-pitfalls"></a>
--   **Forgetting to Install `zip`:** The script would fail immediately at the `zip` command if the package wasn't installed first.
+-   **Forgetting to Install `zip`:** The script would fail immediately at the zip command.
--   **Incorrect Permissions:** If I hadn't used `chown` on the `/scripts` and `/backup` directories, my script (running as `steve`) would have failed with a "Permission denied" error when trying to create the script or the archive.
+-   **Incorrect Permissions:** Without `chown` on `/scripts` and `/backup`, `steve` couldn’t create the script or archive, causing “Permission denied” errors.
--   **Skipping the SSH Key Setup:** Without setting up the SSH keys, the `scp` command in the script would have stopped and prompted for a password, failing the automation requirement.
+-   **Skipping the SSH Key Setup:** Without keys, `scp` would stop and ask for a password, breaking automation.
--   **Using `sudo` in the Script:** The task explicitly forbade this.
-Relying on correct ownership and permissions for the user running the script is a much cleaner and more secure approach than embedding `sudo` commands within it.
+-   **Using `sudo` in the Script:** Proper ownership and permissions are safer and cleaner than embedding sudo.

 ---